LiskHQ/lisk-desktop/CONTRIBUTING.md

 ## Pull Requests
  - Title
    - Use the imperative mood ("Fix bug" not "Fixed bug")
-   - Use this structure `[issue number]-[what-ticket-is-about]` it will automatically close issue after PR will get merge. ex. `Fix bug - Closes #123`
+   - Use this structure `[What the PR is about] - Closes #[issue number]` it will automatically close issue after PR will get merged. ex. `Fix bug - Closes #123`
 - Description
     - Fill our description template